 Instead, focus on being adaptable and start practices like meditation and mindfulness, which can help you develop a more flexible frame of mind – the basis for resilience.
 In fact, any stress management technique can help build resilience, as you’ll be in control instead of letting workplace stressors take over your mood.
 You can also invest in activities that strengthen your inner self, whether than means going on a retreat, taking up yoga, or a creative hobby.

-Achieving happiness at work is possible if you take your time to implement these six steps, which are some of the many building blocks of happiness.
+If you're struggling with being unhappy at work, take your time to incorporate these six factors – which are some of the many building blocks of happiness – into your professional life.
 Take your time to work on purpose, engagement, kindness, flexibility, appreciation, and resilience, and your efforts will pay off: finding happiness at work will also reflect in other aspects of your life. ●

 Main image: shutterstock/Pressmaster